"Is BetterHelp Right For Me?” Key Factors To Consider

 What is BetterHelp?

 BetterHelp is an online platform connecting individuals with licensed professional counselors and therapists for online therapy.
 Since its inception in 2013, over five million people have used the platform to connect with mental health professionals worldwide.
-Over 30,000 licensed therapists offer online therapy services through BetterHelp across the US and in over 190 countries.
+Over 30,000 licensed therapists specializing in a wide range of therapeutic techniques offer online therapy services through BetterHelp across the US and in over 190 countries.
 In addition to individual therapy for adults, you can find relationship counseling and teen counseling through BetterHelp’s sister sites, Regain and TeenCounseling.

 Once you sign up for online therapy services, you’ll be matched with one of many therapists on our platform.
-You can then schedule sessions via one of several therapy formats, including phone, video, and live chat.
-You’ll also be provided other online therapy services such as journal prompts and messaging features.
+You can then schedule BetterHelp sessions via one of several therapy formats, including phone, video, and live chat.
+BetterHelp’s practices include other online therapy services such as journal prompts and messaging features.

 If you’re seeking therapy and need to see a provider promptly, BetterHelp could be a good option for you.
 Many people are matched with a therapist within 48 hours of signing up.
 You can then schedule your first therapy session.
 When the time comes, you can meet with your therapist from home or anywhere you have an internet connection.
 You can also message your therapist anytime between sessions for additional support.